cvoges12/zelbit/README.md

 What is ZelBit
-ZelBit is the worlds first...
+ZelBit (ZLB) is the worlds first...
 With other innovations including a double-life instead of a half-life.

 License